Sonoma County Announces Plan to Change Voting System

 Seeking a New, Modern, Secure, Reliable Voting System

-The Registrar of Voters Office will use a competitive bid process to evaluate and select a voting system for Sonoma County to use as early as 2019.
+The Registrar of Voters Office used a competitive bid process to evaluate and select a voting system for Sonoma County to use as early as 2019.
 Only systems that meet California’s strict Voting System Standards and election laws may be considered and purchased.
 In addition to undergoing the Secretary of State’s rigorous functional testing of the software and hardware, systems must pass several security, accuracy, accessibility, and tabulating tests in order to be certified by the state before those systems are eligible for purchase and use in California.

 About the Voting System Replacement